rmetzler/bliki/wiki/git/survival.md

     * Gotcha: `git checkout -p` will do nothing for files that are being created.
 Use `git checkout`, instead, and edit the file if necessary.
       Thanks, Git.
+    * Gotcha: The new, clean branch must diverge from its upstream branch (`origin/master`, in the example above) at exactly the same point, or the diffs presented by `git checkout -p foo` will include chunks that revert changes on the upstream branch since the "dirty" branch was created.
+The easiest way to find this point is with `git merge-base`.

 ## Useful Resources